-Our Faculty consists of a team of five keen, innovative and creative teachers of Business, Computing and ICT who aim to instil into our students both our interest in and enjoyment of the subjects we offer as well as increase their awareness and understanding of the topics and issues covered.
-We are committed to promoting the knowledge and skills that students require to both further their education and beyond.
-We believe that we are preparing students to work in the ever-increasing competitive world where the efficiency and effectiveness of the business and computing community is vital for success and growth of the nation.
+The Business department at Alderbrook aims to instil into our students both our interest in and enjoyment of the courses we offer, as well as increase their awareness and understanding of the topics and issues covering the wider world.
+We believe that we are preparing students to work in the ever-increasing competitive world.

 Business is an engaging course that encourages students to use their knowledge of ‘real life’ business situations and apply them to theory studied during lessons.
 The GCSE focusses on students applying their knowledge and understanding to business decision making.
 The specification and assessment encourages students to follow business developments and think critically about contemporary business issues.
 Most of the assessment material is based on real business situations.
 By examining and thinking critically about real business situations as they study the subject, students will gain an insight into different contexts which will help them to develop employability skills for the future.